sheremetyev/texts.js/examples/basic.md

 First

 ~ The first item

 Second

 ~ The second item

 Third

 ~ The third etc ...

 Quoting
 =======

-  > Quoted text can include other text styles.
+> Quoted text can include only inline text styles.
 >
-  > # But headings shouldn’t use default commands.
+> Headings shouldn’t be used.

 Comments
 ========